2597 Director, Interactive Video and Off-Campus Programs

 3. Contributes to the achievement of the University’s recruitment and retention goals by making presentations to faculty and students, recommending policy and procedural changes, assisting with orientation activities for students and instructors, coordinating with academic departments at the University, solving problems, and serving as an advisor and resource for the development of ITV and off-campus programs.

-The Interactive Video and Off-Campus Credit Coordinator is supervised by the Associate Provost for Access and Outreach.
+The Director, Interactive Video and Off-Campus Programs is supervised by the Associate Provost for Access and Outreach.

 OFFICE OF HUMAN RESOURCES